flaviofukabori/webapp-nltk-nlp/README.md

 **Technical details*:
 The project is built in Python and use some libraries like pandas, scikit-learn, nltk, flask, plotly, sqlalchemy.
+For text message encoding, CountVectorizer and TF-IDF are used.

 ## File Descriptions <a name="files"></a>

 **notebook** folder contains 2 notebooks which are used to prototype the etl pipeline and machine learning pipeline.

 **data** folder contains python scripts to process the etl pipeline and sample raw data